 - · competitiveness and reasonableness,

 - · acceptability to shareholders,

-- · transparency, and
+- transparency, and

 - · capital management.

 The Company has structured an executive remuneration framework that is market competitive and compliments to the reward strategy of the organisation.
-The Company may grant Incentive rights under the Employee Incentive Rights Plan (EIRP) which comprise retention rights and performance rights.
+Notwithstanding the above commentary, the Company may grant Incentive rights under the EIRP which comprise retention rights and performance rights.
 For retention rights to vest the employee must remain with the Company for a period of 3 years from the effective issue date.
-The portion of performance rights that vest is determined by Blue Energy's total shareholder return (TSR) as determined by an independent advisor over the 3 year period from the effective issue date.
+The portion of performance rights that vest is determined by Blue Energy's TSR as determined by an independent advisor over the 3 year period from the effective issue date.
 The minimum compound annual TSR for the three years is 15% which results in a 25% vesting rate for the employee.
 At present, the Board has determined that the issue of performance rights will be limited to those individuals (Key Management Personnel) who have a direct ability to influence the performance of the Company.
+Furthermore, as mentioned above, the Board has also resolved that the issue of Rights under the EIRP be suspended pending a simpler form of "at risk' remuneration component